The River Flats Trail is a short, easy hiking experience in Big Knife Provincial Park, Alberta, Canada.

 Birds and deer are abundant prior to the rush of impending summer crowds.
 This is a very good time to be here.
 The hike is mainly an immaculately maintained field and forest adventure with frequent spectacular views.
 Benches are frequently placed along the way to provide rest and encourage enjoyment of viewpoints.

 Barbed wire border fences are flagged to allow deer to see and jump over them without injury.
 This hike is a continuous collection of ever changing, incredibly beautiful images accompanied by warm sun against the skin with a gentle, cooling breeze adding rich forest aromas to the blend.

-As is customary, the opportunity is taken to relax on the bench for a few minutes to enjoy the company of Dustin Dean Derr who shares a profound presence with his community.
+As is customary, the opportunity is taken to relax on the bench for a few minutes to enjoy the spiritual company of Dustin Dean Derr who shares a profound presence with his community.

 Views from the crest of the short Hoodoos Spur feature dramatic, long range vistas.
 The short diversion is definitely worth the small time and effort.
 Along the final stretch of the Lowlands Trail, the catalog of natural views expands relentlessly until arrival at the shared trail returning to the gazebo.

 Not a single person has been seen or heard since arrival for this initial exploration of pristine and beautiful Big Knife Provincial Park.
-It is an incredible and very unusual gift.
+It is an incredible and unusual gift.

 Photographs for this hike on the River Flats Trail (Lowlands Trail) were taken on Wednesday, May 17, 2017 in Big Knife Provincial Park east of Red Deer, Alberta, Canada.